4 Simple Tips to Start Decluttering Your Space

 2. Make It Fun

 Sorting, decluttering, organizing, down-sizing, minimizing, spring cleaning, or whatever name you want to call it, can often be the last thing we want to do after a long day.
 It can also feel emotionally taxing because our possessions hold a lot of memories.
 However, it doesn’t mean we can’t also make it fun!
-As we begin to return to a more social life post-pandemic, invite a friend or two over to help you declutter.
+Invite a friend or two over to help you declutter.
 You may even start a trend, where your friends will begin inviting you over for decluttering aka Marie Kondo parties.
 Or plan some time when your spouse, kids, and/or other family/household members can join in.
 Make yourselves some watermelon margaritas, the perfect *healthier* cocktail drink for summer, (or watermelon juice for a non-alcoholic option), and maybe even some chips and watermelon salsa for a snack break when you start to get hungry (can you tell we're partial to our favorite fruit?)
 But let's not get carried away...just make it easier and fun with a family member or friend(s), and the most dreaded of tasks can become something you look forward to when done with good company.

 3. Choose Quality Over Quantity